Moustov/pyharmonytooling/README.md

         assert (the_song.degrees == ['I', 'V', 'V', 'I', 'I7', 'IV', 'I', 'V', 'I'])

 ### Guess chord progressions ("cadences" in a song)
+It is possible to guess remarkable cadences in a song

         from deepdiff import DeepDiff
         from pyharmonytools.displays.unit_test_report import UnitTestReport
         from pyharmonytools.song.text_song import TextSongWithLineForChords